 YOUR RIGHTS PERTAINING TO YOUR PROTECTED HEALTH INFORMATION

 Right to Access.
-You have the right to inspect and/or to obtain a copy of the health information pertaining to you.
-To request access to your protected health information, please contact our Privacy Contact, who is listed at the end of this notice.
-A reasonable fee may be charged to cover the costs of providing you with a copy of your protected health information, however, that fee may not exceed seventy-five cents per page.
-A charge will not be assessed for a copy of an original mammogram when the original is provided.
-Further, the release of your protected health information will not be denied solely because of an inability to pay.
+You have the right to inspect and/or to obtain a copy of the health information pertaining to you except in certain limited circumstances.
+This includes the right to receive in an electronic format a copy of your health information that is maintained as part of an electronic health record and to have the electronic record transmitted directly to an entity or person designated by you.
+To request access to your protected health information, please contact our Privacy Officer, who is listed at the end of this notice.
+A reasonable fee may be charged to cover the costs of providing you with a copy of your protected health information as approved by state law.

 We will try our best to provide your protected health information to you in the form or format requested by you if such form or format is readily available.
 If it is not, the information will be provided in readable hard copy form or such other agreed upon form.
 If you agree in advance, we may provide you with a summary or explanation of your protected health information.
 You must also agree in advance to pay the fee for preparation of such summary or explanation.